alexsaves/finersurvey/README.md

 ### Images

-Using the optional `image` object, you can add an image to a question.
+You can use the optional `image` attribute on any question to add an image to a question.

 ```json
 {